jklsnt/taproot3/src/mathematics/linear_algebra/KBxChapter3AReading.md

 $$Tv_j = W_j$$
 for each $j=1,\dots n$.
 ```
-we can map between the basis of a subspace and
+we can uniquely map between the basis of a subspace and a list of equal len in a diff subspace?